EzzeldienRashad/thesciencelab/README.md

 * configure remote htaccess to redirect requests to index html or admin
 * copy info folder to the php server in local repo / upload info folder after build on host
 * make a shortcut of todo in onedrive in local repo
-* upload additional password.php with $password = "your password"
+* upload additional password.php with $password = "your password" to info/functions and password.js to admin root
 * create a database b22_32993975_TheScienceLab with table FailedLogins columns id date

 ## Hierarchy